-Vintage wedding dresses are a popular style which will seemingly never go out of fashion.
-But which vintage trends should you follow to create an authentic look?
-This post looks at fashion through the 1900’s to help you define your preferred look, and also provides suggested shops to browse wedding items for your chosen era.
+Vintage wedding dresses are a popular style which will seemingly always remain a popular trend.
+But which vintage looks should you follow to create an authentic look?
+This post looks at fashions through the decades to help you define your preferred look, and also provides suggested shops to browse wedding items for your chosen era.

 When I got married myself, my dream was to embody 1920’s glamour, and I wanted authentic touches to pepper both my outfit and the decor.